marbl/MHAP/docs/source/installation.rst

     * java (1.8u6+)
     * maven (3.0+)

+If you have not already installed the dependencies using maven, you will need an internet connection to do so during maven installation.

 Here is a list of currently supported Operating Systems:

 1. Mac OSX (10.7 or newer)